kalamkitty/pands-problem-sheet/README.md

 # Week 01 - Hello World

 In the first task I wrote a simple program that prints out Hello World.
+Using the week's lecture as a guide.

 References: